-Sloan is a 9th grader at Clayton High School in Clayton, NC.
+Sloan is a 10th grader at Clayton High School in Clayton, NC.
 Sloan has previous FIRST experience as a member of FIRST Lego League and FIRST Robotics Competition teams.
 She was a founding member of the only all-girl FLL team in Johnston County.
 Sloan serves on G-Force’s mechanical and drive teams.
-While not doing robotics Sloan plays rugby and runs cross country.
-She also enjoys volunteering in a technical role for drama productions.
-When she graduates she wants to study animation and design for Serious Games.
+While not doing robotics Sloan runs cross country and winter track, and is the treasurer/event coordinator for her school's Computer Science & Engineering Club.
+When she graduates she wants to study computer science with a concentration in robotics, AI or gaming.

 Sydney M. - Student

 Call Sign - "Enforcer"

 Sydney is an 11th grader at Neuse Charter School in Smithfield, NC.
 Sydney has previous FIRST experience as a member of FIRST Lego League and FIRST Robotics Competition teams.
 She was a founding member of the only all-girl FLL team in Johnston County.
 Sydney serves on G-Force’s marketing team.
 While not doing robotics Sydney is a competitive cheerleader and volunteers with Marbles Children’s Museum.
 When she graduates she wants to study to be an athletic trainer.

 Kaitlyn is an 11th grader at Johnston County Early College Academy in Smithfield, NC.
 Kaitlyn has previous FIRST experience as a member of FIRST Lego League and FIRST Robotics Competition teams.
 She was a founding member of the only all-girl FLL team in Johnston County.
 Kaitlyn serves on G-Force’s programming and drive teams.
 While not doing robotics, Kaitlyn plays basketball and is a member of her school’s engineering club.
 When she graduates, she wants to study engineering.